forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: Specify that you want to run only relevant Apex tests when you deploy metadata to your org with the new `RunRelevantTests` value of the `--test-level` flag of the `project deploy start|validate` commands .
+* NEW: Specify that you want to run only relevant Apex tests when you deploy metadata to your org with the new `RunRelevantTests` value of the `--test-level` flag of the `project deploy start|validate` and `project delete source` commands .
 Examples of relevant tests include:

     * New or modified tests that are part of the deployment.
     * Specific tests for new or modified Apex classes or triggers that are part of the deployment.